shinyquagsire23/SaltyNX/README.md

 # SaltyNX
 Background process for the Nintendo Switch for file/code modification

-For additional functions you need SaltyNX-Tool (if you are using ReverseNX-Tool, it Has all functions already integrated)
+For additional functions you need SaltyNX-Tool (if you are using ReverseNX-Tool, it has all functions already integrated)

 https://github.com/masagrator/SaltyNX-Tool